 Local showdowns and nationwide spectacles in STEM provide the chance for budding enthusiasts and seasoned champions alike to understand their skills, test them against highly skilled peers, and set their sights on areas for improvement.

-2024 Update: This list includes some events in 2025 and others who have yet to announce their 2024 plans.
-We recommend bookmarking competitions that look like a good fit and signing up for updates directly from the competition websites.
+2025 Update: We recommend bookmarking competitions that look like a good fit and signing up for updates directly from the competition websites.
 We also set aside a separate online math competitions post and hope to cover additional subjects soon!

 What is a STEM competition?